theaquaprojekt/theaquaprojekt.github.io/index.md

 ### Cross Entropy Method (CEM) Sampling on Experiment

 CEM iteratively samples candidate solutions from a probability distribution, evaluates their performance, and updates the distribution to focus on the most promising regions of the parameter space.
 This method is particularly useful for optimization problems where the search space is large and gradients are unavailable or unreliable.
-In the context of optical alignment, CEM provides a baseline for comparison against more sophisticated reinforcement learning approaches like AQUA, highlighting the benefits of sample efficiency and adaptability in dynamic experimental environments.
+This provides an easy and effective method to sample the initial pre-train dataset required by AQUA.
 [DOI: 10.1023/A:1010091220143](https://doi.org/10.1023/A:1010091220143)

 <img src="Final_Plots_files/Final_Plots_55_0.png" width="700"/>